SOS Great Lakes

 We launched a new website.

 Our plans are on our new website, sosgreatlakes.org.
 You will be receiving updates and information going forward.
-We will launch a video, we will start a web-based fund-raising campaign and we will intensify our efforts with the governments of Ontario, Canada, the United States, Great Lakes states, and all municipalities in the Great Lakes basin on both sides of the border.
+We have intensified our efforts with the governments of Ontario, Canada, the United States, Great Lakes states, and all municipalities in the Great Lakes basin on both sides of the border.
 Please make sure you receive this information by putting our new name and email address in your address book:

 SOS Great Lakes - firstname.lastname@example.org